 - Add the flour and mix to create a paste.
 Gradually stir in the beef stock, whisking continuously until the sauce thickens.

 - Stir in the Worcestershire sauce, sugar and cider (if using) and cook for two minutes.
+Add the cream and stir to combine (do not let it boil).
 Taste and make any adjustments if needed.